abuob/yanice/README.md

 }
 ```
 Every file in the repository that matches the given `pathGlob` (you can also use `pathRegExp` if preferred, or both) will be part of the project.
-Note that the glob allows you to match any file or even no file at all: If you neither define the pathGlob nor the pathRegExp,
+Note that this allows you to match any file or even no file at all: If you neither define the pathGlob nor the pathRegExp,
 all files in the repository will match.
 Projects such as "all-js-files" or "ci-relevant-files" can easily be modeled.

 A Command will be executed in the given `cwd`.
 A command corresponds to a scope (here: build, test, lint), for which a dependency graph is defined in the `yanice.json`.
 E.g. for test, the dependencies